redwoodjs/redwood/docs/docs/testing.md

 > Why do we keep saying this test won't work?
 Because as far as we can tell there's no easy way to simply render to a string. `render` actually returns an object that has several functions for testing different parts of the output.
 Those are what we'll look into in the next section.

 ## Testing Custom Hooks

-Custom hooks are a very useful React tool to encapsulate non-presentational code.
+Custom hooks are a handy React tool to encapsulate non-presentational code.
 To test custom react hooks, we will utilize the `renderHook` function from `@redwoodjs/testing/web`.

-> Please note that RedwoodJS' `renderHook` function is based upon React Testing Library's `renderHook` function and provides a wrapper for mocking the various Redwoodjs providers such as auth, graphQL client, router and location.
-If you were to utilize React Testing Library's `renderHook` function, you would need to provide your own wrapper function for the appropriate providers.
+> Please note that RedwoodJS' `renderHook` function is based upon React Testing Library's `renderHook` function and provides a wrapper for mocking the various Redwoodjs providers such as auth, graphQL client, router, and location.
+If you were to directly utilize React Testing Library's `renderHook` function, you would need to provide your own wrapper function for the appropriate providers.
 See https://testing-library.com/docs/react-testing-library/api/ for more details.

-Let's start with the things you're probably most familiar with if you've done any React work (with or without Redwood): components.
-The simplest test for a component would be matching against the exact HTML that's rendered by React (this doesn't actually work so don't bother trying):

 To use `renderHook`:
-1. call your custom hook from an inline function passed to `renderHook`.
+1. Call your custom hook from an inline function passed to `renderHook`.
 For example:
 ```
 const { result } = renderHook(() => useAccumulator(0))
 ```
 2. `renderHook` will return an object with the following properties:
 - `result`: The return value of the hook is held in `result.current`.
 Think of `result` as a `ref` for the most recent returned value.
-- `rerender`: A function to render the the previously rendered hook with new variables / props.
+- `rerender`: A function to render the previously rendered hook with new parameters / props.

 Let's go through an example.
 Given the following custom hook:
 ```ts title="web/src/hooks/useAccumulator/useAccumulator.ts"